 You may also experience a range of physical symptoms.
 These may include sleep disturbances, changes in heart rate, diarrhoea, constipation, menstrual changes, weight loss, weight gain, skin conditions, hair loss, heartburn and nausea.
 You may also have poor concentration, poor memory, indecisiveness, irritability.
-These symptoms are all part of a grief and loss process that you may be experiencing.
 As every woman's experience and journey is unique, it will be different for everyone.
 It is a time to look after yourself and treat yourself with kindness and compassion.
-If you are concerned talk to a health professional or people who are supportive.
+You may find it helpful to talk to a health professional or people in your life who are supportive.